RickyYCheng/Any-JSON/README.md

 - Signal: signals are too complex due to all the moving parts & references.
 On top of that, there is no use case that comes to mind where saving this to disk would be useful.
 - RID: this type is exclusively used for run time resource identifiers & would not be useful to save, as stated in the GDScript documentation.

-## Error logging:
-There is a dedicated error logging system so you don't have to deal with obscure error messages or unexpected behavior when the plugin isn't used properly.
+## Nesting all the way
+All children of the item you are converting are recursively serialized.
+This means you can convert entire scene trees & every single resource it uses if you wanted to.

+This is a big advantage over some other plugins.

-## Modular & extendable:
+## Modular
 Everything is coded in GDScript across distinct classes & files, allowing for easy modification & extension.

-## Editor-ready:
+## Editor-ready
 Unlike the most common alternatives, Any-JSON can work in the editor so it can be used within other editor tools.
 A downside to `ResourceSaver` is that the resource path, UID, & other meta data are saved when used in the editor.
 This was one of the main drives for me to make Any-JSON, as this would not be viable for some of my purposes.

-## Rulesets:
+## Rulesets
 A "ruleset" can be supplied when converting to or from AJSON allowing fine control over serialization.
 Something you don't get with `var_to_str` & not as much with `ResourceSaver`.

 **Basic rules:**